-6.1 The ACD is TUTMAN LLP, a limited liability partnership, incorporated in England and Wales under the Limited Liability Partnership Act 2000 on 2 November 2011.
-TUTMAN LLP's registered number is OC369415.
+6.1 The ACD is TUTMAN LLP, a limited liability partnership incorporated in England on 2 November 2011 with registered number OC369415.
 The ACD is an authorised fund manager (for the purposes of COLL) and a UK AIFM for the purposes of the UK AIFM regime.